With the Gay Pride season well and truly upon us, 2022 is going to be a bumper Pride year. It's 50

 where one of the symbols was a very basic, block solid black and the other was

-creatively loose and flowing (almost resembling a stylized lighting bolt) and
+creatively loose and flowing (almost resembling a stylised lighting bolt) and

 rainbow coloured.
 Both the design and the workmanship were incredible.

-I also spotted a few people with tattoos of their zodiac sign that were stylized
+I also spotted a few people with tattoos of their zodiac sign that were stylised

 with rainbow colouring.
 I found this to be a nice blend of a meaningful personal